 5. Goal Setting

 I believe goal setting is not all it has cracked up to be.
 It is not, as some often suggest, a means by which we may design our own future experiences.
 Life is inherently unpredictable.
 So rather than using goal-setting as a rigid tool to obtain something, it should instead be a guide to our actions.
 A raft of research has identified goal setting as an effective strategy across performance tasks, groups, methods, and performance settings.
-However, recent research suggests the benefits of goal setting have been overstated (Ordonez et al., 2009)11
+However, recent research suggests the benefits of goal setting have been overstated (Ordonez et al., 2009)11.

-Goal setting seems so straightforward.
-Make your goals SMART; Specific, Measurable, Achievable, Relevant, and Time-bound and you're away in a hack.
+Goal setting seems so straightforward–make your goals SMART; Specific, Measurable, Achievable, Relevant, and Time-bound and you're away in a hack.
 It's a cute acronym, but it is often misleading.
 In Goals Gone Wild, researchers identified specific negative side effects of goal setting.
 These included neglect of non-goal areas of life, distorted preferences for risk, rise in unethical behaviour, inhibited learning, damage to organisational culture, and reduced intrinsic motivation.
 Therefore, we've got to carefully think through any psychological skills training program incorporating a goal-setting element.

 Practical Suggestion

 This method may seem too simplistic, or even unscientific.
-But it is based on the finding that the traditional means of setting goals can operate counter to how we think they do.
+However, it is based on the finding that the traditional means of setting goals can operate counter to how we think they do.
 They can destroy motivation and kill creativity.
 Therefore, my encouragement to you is that you stay in the moment.
 Your only goal should be to perform this task better than you did yesterday or ten minutes ago.
 Stay present, get in the zone, and do your thing.
-One day you'll wake up and realise the compound effect of all your efforts.
+One day, you'll wake up and realise the compound effect of all your efforts.

 In Conclusion

-Psychological skills are important tools for not only work or sporting success, but for life itself.
+Psychological skills are important tools for not only work or sporting success but for life itself.
 They bring us beyond the ends achieved or dreamt of, leading to broader self-awareness, heightened self-efficacy, self-worth, and personal development.
 They can enhance our coping skills and our ability to bounce back from adversity, and they can give us a deeper empathy and relatability to other people.

 A Self-Determined Approach

 The most important ingredient in high performance and the realisation of success (however you may define it) is interest and curiosity.
 It is my strongly held view that if we are low on curiosity and high on a sense of duty, then we have more struggle than fun.
-What I mean is, if motivation is primarily extrinsic, then our time in the game won't last.
+What I mean is, that if motivation is primarily extrinsic, then our time in the game won't last.
 This doesn't mean a sense of duty cannot spur us on–it can.
 We may internalise and adopt extrinsic factors as our own, otherwise known in self-determination literature as “introjected”, “identified”, or “integrated” regulation.
-For more on these concepts see Deci & Ryan (2000) 12.
+For more on these concepts, see Deci & Ryan (2000) 12.

 What we try to achieve or experience in all of this effort towards superior performance, is self-realisation.
 Who am I?
 Who are you, beyond this thing you do?
 This is the ultimate question that we all eventually have to answer.
 In the end, people will remember us for how we made them feel, not for what we did.
 Medals, awards, accolades, recognition and applause count for nothing if we fail to know ourselves.
 The route to this, I have found, is to immerse yourself in the work for its own sake, for the joy of it.
 If you do, you'll have lived a life worth living, and your achievements will be a reflection.